kusamanetwork/userguide/docs/try/governance.md

 There are many things you can do on Kusama network.

 You can participate in Kusama governance by making proposals, voting on referenda, and voting for council members.
 Kusama currently has a basic governance UI, found at [polkadot.js.org/apps/#/democracy](https://polkadot.js.org/apps/#/democracy).
-You will need KSMA to participate in Kusama governance.
+You will need KSM to participate in Kusama governance.

 Learn more about [Polkadot’s governance](https://polkadot.network/a-walkthrough-of-polkadots-governance/), which Kusama will model.